Regulations for Committees Reporting Directly to Council or one of its Main Committees

-32.2 With the approval of the Education Committee on each occasion, the Subcommittee may co-opt up to two additional members who shall hold office for two years and shall be eligible to serve for a total period of four years.
+32.2 With the approval of the Education Committee on each occasion, the Subcommittee may co-opt up to two additional members.

-32.3 Elected or appointed members shall hold office for a period of two years and shall be eligible to serve for a total period of six years.
+32.3 Elected, appointed or co-opted members shall hold office for a period of three years and shall be eligible to serve for a total period of six years.

 32.4 The University has an interest in student wellbeing as a key contributor to academic success.
 The Subcommittee shall be responsible to the Education Committee for the following matters:

 (a) to advise Council's Education Committee and other committees as required on all aspects of the University's strategy and policy for student health and wellbeing;